PinakiIT/AzurefuncsJava/README.md

-# AzurefuncsJava
+# Azurefuncs Java
-A basic MVP of Azure functions in Java with CosmosDB CRUD,and Azure blob storage
+A basic MVP of Azure functions in Java with CosmosDB CRUD,and Azure blob storage.
+Comng soon...